Can I just approach my landlord for a lease extension?

 Whilst this option may be available, and in many cases, works successfully for leaseholders, it is worth noting that there are certain risks in avoiding the formalities of the Leasehold Reform, Housing & Urban Development Act 1993 (“the 1993 Act”) and informally approaching your landlord for an extension.
 Why?

 Your landlord may initially agree to the extension and then at a later date withdraw.
 As the process is voluntary there is nothing to compel your landlord to proceed if he/she simply changes his/her mind.
-This means that you would need to fall back on the 1993 Act provisions, assuming of course that you qualify, in order to obtain a lease extension.
-This is likely to mean a duplication of costs for you and an overall delay in the lease extension process.
+This means that you would need to fall back on the 1993 Act provisions(i.e. going down the formal route), assuming of course that you qualify, in order to obtain a lease extension.
+This is likely to mean a duplication of lease extension costs for you and an overall delay in the process.

-When offering you a premium for the lease extension there is nothing to compel the landlord to offer a fair market-price.
+When offering you a premium to extend your lease there is nothing to compel your freeholder to offer a fair market-price.
 This is in contrast to the 1993 Act where there is a statutory formula to be applied when calculating the premium that you will pay for a lease extension.
-As such, the landlord’s offer is pretty much take-it or leave-it, with little room for negotiation.
+As such, the landlord’s lease extension valuation and offer is pretty much take-it or leave-it, with little room for negotiation.
+And that can mean you end up paying well over the odds for your lease extension.

 You are unable to tie your landlord down to any time scales – so although they may initially agree to a reasonable price for extending the lease on your flat, you cannot force them to commit to anything binding within a defined time scale.
 In contrast, when making a formal application under the 1993 Act to extend your lease, the landlord is legally obliged to respond to the initial notice within 2 months